39652its/cnvTree_scDNAseqclustering/README.md

     -   `dif_ratio`: A numeric threshold for tolerating CNV differences within a cluster.
                     Increasing this value allows more cells to be grouped together, making clustering coarser.
                     If the sample has a complex CNV structure, a higher value is advisable.
-                    The recommended range is between 0 and 0.5.
+                    The recommended range is between 0 and 0.5, with 0 representing a strict threshold and 0.5 a more lenient one.

 4.  **Output final results step**: The final clustering results are integrated, and visualizations are generated.
 This step identifies high-confidence CNV regions and reconstructs tumor evolution based on CNV presence.